 Juliet Jackson, President

 Juliet Jackson is the Director of Culture and Inclusion at the Region of Peel and has held many leadership positions during her 27-year career, which has contributed to her becoming an accomplished strategic leader, coach and influencer in the public sector.
 As a resident of Peel Region since 1977, Juliet has formed deep roots in this community which is her motivation for investing her time and energy in opportunities that contribute to the health, safety and success of children, youth and families.
-Juliet has been the President of Peel Children’s Aid's Board since 2017 but has served on the board since 2013.
+Juliet has been the President of the Peel CAS Board since 2017 but has served on the board since 2013.
 She also sits on several advisory boards and committees in the GTA focused on diversity, equity, inclusion and accessibility for Ontarians.

-Sandeep Aujla, Vice President
+Carol Kotacka, Vice President

 Sundeep Bhatia, Treasurer